woyaonidsh/Mutimode-language-generation/README.md

 `Python3.7`   `cuda10.2`

 ### ●Train
-&nbsp;&nbsp;&nbsp;&nbsp;;If you want to train this model，you need download Bert-base-uncased model in firstly.
+&nbsp;&nbsp;&nbsp;&nbsp;If you want to train this model，you need download Bert-base-uncased model in firstly.
 Because I use it to tokenize the text and sentence.
 Then, you just need to follow the step below：

 `python main.py`